Tien123123123/deep_translation/README.md

 HOW TO USE ?
 A. Install requirement from requirement.txt
    Note:
    - The system need to have trained model to run.
 To train model follow B part (below).
+   - If you have trained model to run follow C part
    - To run AI models in training and inference, I recommend using GPU by install cuda

 B. For trainning: